The Ultimate Beginner’s Guide to Dancehall

 What started as mere fun quickly became a trend and a part of Jamaican culture.
 Eventually, Dancehall was no longer just a music genre.
 Outside of the lively riddims, Dancehall was characterized by fashion and style, personality and attitude, and of course, vibrant dance moves.
 All these aspects are critical to the culture that became a space to bring your most creative and authentic self.

-Women at a bashment in Waterhouse, Kingston.
+The "Ouch Crew", pioneers in dancehall female fashion, at a bashment in Waterhouse, Kingston.
 Image from the OUCH Archive.

 The Language

 The official language of Jamaica is English, but if you’re having trouble understanding what’s being said in Dancehall music, that’s because in Jamaica, people speak the local dialect of Patois or Patwah, as we’d say in Jamaica.
 You might hear people say that Jamaicans speak “broken English”, and I would like you to look them squarely in the eyes and say “No, you’re wrong.”
-Patois is a blend of languages with influence from Jamaica’s African, Native Arawak, English, Spanish, and French colonial heritages.
+Patois is a blend of languages with influence from Jamaica’s African, Native Arawak/Taino, English, Spanish, and French colonial heritages.

 The Dance Style